 - Decreased ability to tolerate standing or exercise

 - Pain is often relieved by elevating the affected limb(s)

-Why does this matter for endurance athletes?
+Why does this matter to endurance athletes?

-There is also the issue of athletes having a lower resting heart rate than the general population (good for athletic performance, bad for blood clots).
+There is also the issue of athletes generally having a lower resting heart rate than the general population (good for athletic performance, bad for blood clots).
 Lower resting heart rate means slower blood flow through the body.
 Is this starting to sound familiar?
 Slower blood flow means blood is more likely to clot.
 Add some dehydration on top of that and you’ve got yourself a recipe for a blood clot.

 What can you do to prevent a DVT?

 - Hydrate!
 (Also, coffee does not equal water and is not hydrating…)

 - Move!
 If you are on a plane, get up and move every hour or so.
 If that is too difficult to do, make sure you do some exercises (ankle rolls, foot flexes, knee lifts, shoulder rolls, etc.)